The Best Summer Day Trips Out of Sydney

 Port Stephens is a three-hour drive north of Sydney.

-The beautiful hamlet of Berowra is literally encircled by natural beauty: it's within Berowra Valley National Park, and Cowan Creek and Berowra Creek run either side of the suburb.
+The stunning hamlet of Berowra is literally encircled by natural beauty — it's within Berowra Valley National Park, with Cowan Creek and Berowra Creek running either side of the suburb.
 If you're driving, get your bearings with a stop at Barnetts Lookout.
-After a wander around Berowra Village, head to Berowra Waters for ferry rides, a spot of kayaking, nature walks or some lazy riverside reading.
-Cheap and cheerful fish and chips are on offer at the Berowra Waters Fish Cafe or go fancy with a hatted feast at Berowra Waters Inn.
+After a wander around Berowra Village, head to Berowra Waters for ferry rides, a spot of kayaking, nature walks and some lazy riverside reading.
+If you're looking to add a dose of luxury to your stay, make a booking for a hatted feast at Berowra Waters Inn.

-Berowra is 45 minutes' drive or an hour by train from Sydney CBD.
+Berowra is a 45-minute drive or an hour-long train journey from Sydney CBD.

 FOR HIKES AND BRUNCH: PEARL BEACH AND PATONGA